jainsidharth01/Health-Nexus-AI/README.md

 ---

-# 5️⃣ Generate Vector Embeddings
+## 5 Generate Vector Embeddings

-Run the following command to process documents and store embeddings in Pinecone.
+Run the following command to process documents and store embeddings in Pinecone

 ```bash
 python store_index.py